saulshanabrook/slide/README.md

 # slide
+**NOTE: If anyone comes accross this looking for continuation of this work, I now believe that category theory has the answers that we were looking for here.
+See this talk/paper ["Compiling to Categories"](http://conal.net/papers/compiling-to-categories/).
+We are using some of this theory in compiling array expression in Python: https://github.com/quansight-labs/uarray/.
+At some point this work could come back to Clojure.**

 Graph computation library for Clojure.
 Computation happens on nodes of the graph and data flows (or *slides* 😉) accross it's edges and is stored globally.